hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 6.  [^](#txt6)Socialism took its birth in 1835 A.D.
 The initiator of
     Anarchism was Bakunin, who was born in 1814 A.D.
 Nihilism was first inaugurated in Russia in 1862.
-7.  [](#txt7)[^](#txt7)(1) Vasishtha's father was Brahmâ and mother unknown.
+7.  [](#txt7)[^](#txt7)(1) Vasishtha's father was Brahmā and mother unknown.
 (2) Narada's mother was a maidservant and father unknown.
-(3) Satyakama Jabala's mother was a maidservant, by name Jabâlâ, and father unknown.
-(4) Vyasa's father was a Brahmin sage Parâshara, and mother Matsyagandhâ, the virgin daughter of a fisherman.
-(5) Kripa's father was a Brahmin sage, Sharadvân Gautama, and mother the goddess Jânapadi.
-(6) Drona's father was the Brahmin sage, Bharadvâja, and mother the goddess Ghritâchi.
+(3) Satyakama Jabala's mother was a maidservant, by name Jabālā, and father unknown.
+(4) Vyasa's father was a Brahmin sage Parāshara, and mother Matsyagandhā, the virgin daughter of a fisherman.
+(5) Kripa's father was a Brahmin sage, Sharadvān Gautama, and mother the goddess Jānapadi.
+(6) Drona's father was the Brahmin sage, Bharadvāja, and mother the goddess Ghritāchi.
 (7) Karna's mother was Kunti, who conceived during her maidenhood, and father the god sun.
 For detailed information vide the accounts of their
     births: for (1), see chapter 174, Âdiparva, Mahabharata, or in Rigveda, 7, 33, 11-13; for (2), chapter 6, Skandha I, Srimad
-    Bhagavata, for (3) section 4 Prapâthaka iv, Chhândogya Upanishad;
+    Bhagavata, for (3) section 4 Prapāthaka iv, Chhāndogya Upanishad;
     for (4), (5), (6) and (7) chapters 105, 130, 130 and 111,
     respectively of the Âdiparva of the Mahabharata.
 8.  [^](#txt8)In her anxiety to save her reputation, Kunti threw the